 Making friends across Ely often starts with calm, familiar plans.
 A coffee by the Riverside, a gentle walk near the Cathedral, or a simple catch‑up in the centre keeps things comfortable.
 Because Ely is compact, meeting locally is easy — and meeting again is what builds real friendship.
 Keep the first meet short and public, then suggest another easy plan if you click.
 Those repeat meet‑ups are where introductions turn into proper friendships.

-Whether you have just moved to Ely or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Ely, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: